 This is a pernicious tool for a Judge without ethics.

 Judge Gorcyca jailed and removed children from their home, and in doing so she is perpetuating nothing but an experiment with children through harming them in conventional ways.
-She is doing this on the basis of zero evidence.
+She is doing this based on zero evidence.

 This should be unacceptable to all of us.